Contract Entry Point

 function deltaCompose(bytes calldata data) external payable

-function is the primary interface for executing batched operations.
+The deltaCompose function is the primary interface for executing batched operations.
 It accepts compact, byte-encoded operation sequences that are processed atomically within a single transaction.

 Key Characteristics